Meet the Team

 After graduating with his Masters, he moved to Vancouver Washington working with non-profit mental health agencies.
 He gained valuable experience working with these agencies and now applies that knowledge to the university counseling setting.

-Tricia Hughes, PhD
+Tricia Hughes, Ph.D.

 Senior Director